A World-Class Education in the Heart of Chicago

 Our Residence Life office provides a variety of housing options to suit your individual preferences.
 Apartment-style rooms and suites are fully furnished.
 All facilities are conveniently located only steps away from the main campus buildings, and all are close to public transportation.

 After you decide to enroll and make a deposit to confirm your attendance, you should complete a housing application.
 Students must submit a $500 prepayment when they apply.
 We expect new freshmen and transfers to live on campus their first year.
 See floor plans and photos and apply for housing—which is offered on a first-come, first-served basis—at colum.edu/residencelife.

 - Buddy Program

 The Buddy Program is a program designed for new international Columbia College Chicago students.
 The Buddy Program pairs you with a current Columbia student who will be your Buddy for a semester.
 Your Buddy will be your guide to the college and the city of Chicago, and can also help you with transportation from the airport to Columbia.Sign Up for the Buddy Program

 We can’t wait to see you at Columbia!
 Here is some information to make your trip here as smooth as possible.

 Before you leave home, please remember to pack important information in your carry-on luggage.
 You will need the following information as soon as you arrive in the USA:

 - Phone number and email of your Buddy

 How to Get to Columbia College Chicago’s Campus

 From O’Hare Airport: Take the Blue Line to the Jackson stop.
-From there you will walk two-six blocks, depending on your housing location.
+From there you will walk 2 to 6 blocks, depending on your housing location.